 - Seller Contribution can be used to pay the upfront mortgage insurance premium

 - Seller Can Pay all of the closing costs (no limit on paying closing costs)

-- Seller can only pay up to 4% toward seller concession which would include discount points, and non-allowable VA buyer fees.
+- The seller can only pay up to 4% toward seller concession which would include discount points and non-allowable VA buyer fees.

 USDA Rural Housing Loans

 - No Limit Set by USDA on how much the seller can contribute towards closing costs and pre-paid items

 - Seller Cannot pay more than actually costs